 Types of Sponsorships

-Classified ads are affordable ads with 150 to 180 characters shown in each issue of the newsletter.
-It normally allows only one hyperlink within the whole text.
-And newsletters generally offer four classified ads.
-And add them at the bottom of the email.
+Classified ads usually offer 150 to 180 characters shown, and appear in each issue of the newsletter.
+Classifieds include a hyperlink and a bit of text.
 Here is an example from Indie Letters.

 Popular Sponsorships Models

-Classified ads have fixed rates normally whereas sponsor ads can charge a flat fee or CPM.
+Classified ads have fixed rates.
+Sponsor ads can charge a flat fee or CPM.

-Just like classified ads, sponsors are charged a flat fee for their ads.
-It works great for small newsletters.
-Dense Discovery is also using this model by charging a flat $375 per sponsor ad.
-But it has automated the entire sponsor booking process by using an ad-booking sheet.
+Charging a flat fee is a great strategy for small newsletters.
+For example, Dense Discovery charges a flat $375 per sponsor ad.
+And, its booking process is entirely automated using an ad-booking sheet.
 You can also automate your ad-booking process by setting up your own ad-booking sheet.
 To do so, grab the Ad-booking sheet template.

 To calculate your CPM, check other newsletter sponsor ad rates in your niche.
 This way you can offer a competitive price and understand the general cost of a sponsor.
 You can also calculate CPM by this formula